-It’s important to always keep in mind that a blog is a business just like any other startup.
+A blog is a business, just like any other startup!
 If you treat your blog like a business, you will be rewarded.
 Treat it like a hobby?
 You won’t earn squat!

-In order to make money blogging, you need to invest your time and your money in the best tools to make your job easier.
+In order to make money blogging, you need to invest your time and invest your money in the best blogging tools.

 You wouldn’t build a house today with your hands, would you?
 You’d go to the hardware store and find the best tools to help make your job easier.